tomasignacioc/tomasignacioc/README.md

 can submit your own recipe!
 It consumes from de Spoonacular API.

  Atechnas: [https://atechnas-app.vercel.app/](https://atechnas-app.vercel.app/).
 A group project where incorporates MercadoPago Marketplace.
-Here you can create an account, link you mercadopago account and receive payments for the jobs you post.
+Here you can create an account, link your mercadopago account and receive payments for the jobs you post.

 - 🌱 I’m currently learning **Auth, payments, blockchain**